Varieties covered by affine spaces, uniformly rational varieties and their cones: Introduction

 This class of varieties strictly contains the class~$\cA_0$, see Examples \ref{exa:bb}. \bdefi An algebraic variety $X$ is called \emph{uniformly rational} \footnote{In other terms, regular, plain or locally flattenable, see \cite[35.D]{Gro89}, \cite{BHSV08} and \cite{Pop20}, respectively.} if for each $x\in X$ there is an open neighborhood $X_0$ of $x$ in $X$ isomorphic to an open subset of $\A^n$. \edefi In \cite[3.5.E$'''$]{Gro89} Gromov asked whether a smooth complete rational variety is uniformly rational.
 It seems that this question is still open, see \cite[Question 1.1]{BB14} and \cite[p.
 41]{CPPZ21}.
 On the other hand, not every complete uniformly rational variety belongs to class $\cA_0$.
 For instance, none of the smooth rational cubic fourfolds in $\PP^5$ and none of the smooth threefold intersections of a pair of quadrics in $\PP^5$ contains a Zariski open set isomorphic to an affine space, see \cite{PS88}, and \cite{Pro94}.
 However, these varieties are uniformly rational, see \cite{BB14} and Examples \ref{exa:bb} below.

-For the following property of uniformly rational varieties see \cite[Proposition~3.5E$''$]{Gro89}, \cite[Theorem 4.4]{BHSV08} and \cite[Proposition 2.6]{BB14}. \bthm Let $X$ be a uniformly rational variety and $\tX\to X$ be the blowing of $X$ up along a smooth subvariety of codimension at least $2$.
-Then $\tX$ is uniformly rational. \ethm
+For the following property of uniformly rational varieties see \cite[Proposition~3.5E]{Gro89}, \cite[Theorem 4.4]{BHSV08} and \cite[Proposition 2.6]{BB14}. \bthm Let $X$ be a uniformly rational variety and $\tX\to X$ be the blowing of $X$ up along a smooth subvariety of codimension at least $2$.
+Then $\tX$ is uniformly rational. \ethm Notice that the total space of a locally trivial fiber bundle over a uniformly rational variety with a uniformly rational general fiber also is uniformly rational.